ELA Department Head & Middle School Teacher

-Mrs. Morganelli currently lives in Greenfield, New Hampshire with her husband Al, and her daughter Paige, who along with her son Max, attended World Academy as students!
-Pam has a dog and two cats and enjoys reading, sewing, quilting, and shopping adventures with her daughter.
+Mrs. Morganelli currently lives in Greenfield, New Hampshire with her husband Al, and her adult child Paige, who along with her son Max, attended World Academy as students!
+Pam has a dog and three cats and enjoys reading, sewing, quilting, and traveling to North Carolina to visit her family.

 She is the teacher students remember forever as being their most favorite, and they come back year after year to visit with her to share their successes.
 She is just the ultimate educator!!
 We are so lucky she is in our ‘World!”